basilwong/basilwong.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Engineering Phyiscs, University of British Columbia
+* B.A.Sc in Engineering Phyiscs, University of British Columbia

 Technical experience
 ======